Skip to main content

 Ready to Meet Our Ghosts?

-Book your stay and experience The Knife & Cleaver Entity and other supernatural activity firsthand.
+Book your stay and experience The Distinguished Gentleman and the other spirits firsthand.
 Many guests report paranormal encounters during their visits.